nrwl/nx-examples/README.md

 ng generate lib ar
 ```

-This library currently exist as an empty module and not added to be used in any other module.
+This library currently exists as an empty module and not added to be used in any other module.
-Library name is registered in .angular-cli.json file.
+The library name is registered in .angular-cli.json file.
 If you need to delete it for any reason, remember to remove it from the .angular-cli.json apps list as well.

 [Create Lib with Routing](https://github.com/nrwl/nx-examples/tree/ui-lib): generates a library with routing and adds the routes to the app module.